favstats/metatargetr/README.md

 dataset](https://developers.facebook.com/docs/fort-ads-targeting-dataset/)
 as well as retrieve data from the [Audience tab](https://www.facebook.com/ads/library/?active_status=all&ad_type=political_and_issue_ads&country=NL&view_all_page_id=175740570505&sort_data%5Bdirection%5D=desc&sort_data%5Bmode%5D=relevancy_monthly_grouped&search_type=page&media_type=all) in the Meta Ad Library.
+It also includes some helper functions to work with Meta ad library data in general.

 ## Installation